NickAtGit/NSReviewUtility/README.md

 ## Usage example

 Instatiate the NSReviewUtiltity in your AppDelegate.
-Both parameters are optional.
-The Ap:
+Both parameters are optional.:

     static let reviewUtility = NSReviewUtility(checkLaunchCountEvery: 5, checkHappinessIndexEvery: 3)